sparkle-project/sparkle-project.github.io/documentation/upgrading/index.md

 We strongly recommend upgrading Sparkle to the [latest production release](//github.com/{{ site.github_username }}/Sparkle/releases) because there have been [important security and reliability improvements](/documentation/security-and-reliability).
 Very old versions of Sparkle also suffer some incompatibilities with the latest macOS versions.

-## Upgrading to Sparkle 2.9 (beta)
+## Upgrading to Sparkle 2.9

-Sparkle 2.9 (beta) no longer distributes sparkle-cli as part of the binary distribution.
+Sparkle 2.9 no longer distributes sparkle-cli as part of the binary distribution.
 Please see [the sparkle-cli documentation](/documentation/sparkle-cli) if you were depending on the tool.

 CocoaPods distribution has been [deprecated](https://blog.cocoapods.org/CocoaPods-Specs-Repo/).
 Visit the [documentation](/documentation) for more information on switching to Swift Package Manager or other distribution methods.